biocodellc/geome-db/docs/genbankreadme.md

 Step 3: GENBANK LINKER (FIMS INTEGRATION)
 #################################

 * This step runs automatically.
-Daily polling of dipnet Bioproject data from Genbank from FIMS end looking for ARK keys in the specimen_voucher qualifier field and updating the graph w/ the accession number.
+Daily polling of GeOMe Bioproject data from Genbank from FIMS end looking for ARK keys in the specimen_voucher qualifier field and updating the graph w/ the accession number.

 Possible Tools and process to use for submitting legacy data to Genbank.
 #################################